dflook/terraform-github-actions/tofu-plan/README.md

   This is the path to the generated plan in an opaque binary format.
   The path is relative to the Actions workspace.

+  The plan can be used as the `plan_file` input to the [dflook/tofu-apply](https://github.com/dflook/terraform-github-actions/tree/main/tofu-apply) action.

+  OpenTofu plans often contain sensitive information, so this output should be treated with care.

   - Type: string

 * `json_plan_path`

   This is the path to the generated plan in [JSON Output Format](https://www.terraform.io/docs/internals/json-format.html) The path is relative to the Actions workspace.

+  OpenTofu plans often contain sensitive information, so this output should be treated with care.

   - Type: string